- PhD Study (Theatre History, Dramatic Literature and Criticism), Graduate Center, City University of New York, USA

-He was Assistant Professor and Director of the undergraduate Theatre Studies Program at Yale University, and also part of the Drama Faculty at the Juilliard School, where he was first director of the Lila Acheson Wallace Playwriting Program.
+He was Assistant Professor and director of the undergraduate Theatre Studies Programme at Yale University, and also part of the Drama Department at the Juilliard School, where he was first director of the Lila Acheson Wallace Playwriting Programme.
 He has further taught on both the postgraduate Performance Studies and undergraduate Theatre programmes at the Tisch School of the Arts, New York University.

 Prior to joining LASALLE, Professor Earley led the Rose Bruford College of Theatre and Performance in Sidcup, London, as its Professor of Drama and principal as well as chief executive officer from 2009–2017.
 He is now Professor Emeritus of Drama and Theatre at Rose Bruford.
 He was previously Professor of Drama and head of the Lincoln School of Performing Arts, and producing director of the Lincoln Performing Arts Centre – both projects of which he inaugurated at the University of Lincoln, UK.

 Outside of academia, Professor Earley has worked as the editorial and publishing director of Methuen Drama Publishers in London, and was chief producer of plays for BBC Radio Drama, where he directed over 50 productions for broadcast over Radio 3 and Radio 4.
 Professor Earley continues to direct an international summer school in arts management for Chinese students.
 Presented at Regent's University London and the Edinburgh International Fringe Festival, the summer programme delivers practical training in production, stage and venue administration.